umbgtt10/fluxion/docs/FLUXION_OPERATOR_SUMMARY.md

 **Note:** For time-based operators (`delay`, `debounce`, `throttle`, `sample`, `timeout`), see the **[fluxion-stream-time](../fluxion-stream-time/README.md)** crate documentation.

+**Runtime Support:** Time-based operators work with Tokio (default) and WASM via the `Timer` trait abstraction.
+See the fluxion-stream-time documentation for runtime-specific setup details.

 ## Quick Reference Table

 | Operator | Category | Purpose | Emissions Driven By |